 The FDA has also approved the use of Prescription Hormones for prepubertal cryptorchidism (undescended testicles), hypogonadotropic hypogonadism in males (decreased function of the testes due to a pituitary deficiency).
 Although Prescription Hormones has been used for years as a weight loss aide, the FDA has not approved it for this use as of this date.
 Regardless, patients report significant results using Prescription Hormones with a calorie restricted diet.

-At the NBH Lifetime Health Hormones and Weight Loss clinics, our physicians will often prescribe progesterone and thyroid when appropriate to assist females clients with dealing with issues such as estrogen dominance, difficult periods, an absence of periods, inability to conceive and miscarriages.
-While Prescription Hormones is conventionally used to help females achieve fertility, our physicians will often recommend the use of progesterone.
+At the NBH Lifetime Health Hormones and Weight Loss clinics, our providers will often prescribe progesterone and thyroid when appropriate to assist females clients with dealing with issues such as estrogen dominance, difficult periods, an absence of periods, inability to conceive and miscarriages.
+While Prescription Hormones is conventionally used to help females achieve fertility, our providers will often recommend the use of progesterone.
 The purpose of this article is to discuss the use of Prescription Hormones.
 A follow-up article will look at the benefits of progesterone.

 What is Prescription Hormones?